FACTBOX-Soccer-List of confirmed bidders to buy Chelsea | Sports-Games

 Hana Financial Group is the title sponsor of the Korean Football League and the national soccer team.
 C&P Sports has worked on commercial deals with several big clubs in the last 10 years, such as Kumhos Tyres with Tottenham Hotspur, Nexen Tyre with Manchester City and Hyundai Motors with Atletico Madrid.

-AETHEL PARTNERS London-based financial firm Aethel Partners said they have put in a bid of over two billion pounds for Chelsea, adding that they will provide the club with an immediate sum of 50 million pounds to deal with any short-term financial issues.
+AETHEL PARTNERS London-based financial firm Aethel Partners said they had put in a bid of more than two billion pounds for Chelsea, adding that they would provide the club with an immediate sum of 50 million pounds ($65.90 million) to deal with any short-term financial issues.

 Aethel Partners was established in 2014.
 It was founded by Ricardo Santos Silva, former deputy president of hedge fund Lyxor Asset Management, and Aba Rosa Schubert, who was previously a partner at Eton Park Capital Management, a hedge fund.
 MARTIN BROUGHTON AND SEBASTIAN COE